EOL/seabase/README.md

 Running Tests
 -------------

 Javascript tests use capybara-webkit, which requires installation of QT Webkit library, you can find installations instruction on [capybara-webkit wiki][9]

     bundle exec rake db:migrate SEABASE_ENV=test
-    bundle exec rake seed SEABASE_ENV=test
+    bundle exec rake db:seed SEABASE_ENV=test
     bundle exec rake

 Also look at [.travis.yml][10] file for more information